mikekhal/StellarClassification/README.md

 This shows that higher frequencies are to the left of the graph.

 A HR diagram (a plot of the luminosity against effective temperature) can be used to reveal distinct groups like the main sequence, giants, and white dwarfs.

 ![image](https://github.com/user-attachments/assets/276f8d81-6f91-4357-8350-4ec4116542ca)

+A split of 30/70 was made for the training to testing data.